psf/requests/docs/dev/contributing.rst

 while keeping an open ear and mind.

-If you believe there is a feature missing, feel free to raise a feature request, but please do be aware that the overwhelming likelihood is that your feature request will not be accepted.
+If you believe there is a feature missing, feel free to raise a feature request, but please be aware that the overwhelming likelihood is that your feature-request will not be accepted.